 top of page

-The Ohio School-Based Health Alliance conducted a census of school-based health centers (SBHCs) in Ohio for the 2023-2024 school year.
-Census data includes location and operational information from SBHCs, including populations served and services provided.
+The Ohio School-Based Health Alliance conducted a census of school-based health centers (SBHCs) in Ohio, last updated for the 2024-2025 school year.
+Census data includes location and operational information from SBHCs, such as populations served and services provided.

 SBHCs are created through a partnership between a school/school district and a healthcare provider to increase access to, at minimum, primary healthcare services to students on a school campus.
 SBHCs remove barriers to accessing care, reducing disparities and improving health and education outcomes for Ohio's children.
 This collaborative health and education partnership is transformational in ensuring Ohio children are healthy and ready to learn.